 .
 Often happens when a Cult Classic

 becomes so well known for being a cult classic (due to Popcultural Osmosis

 ) that the cult classic becomes mainstream.
 This can of course lead to Adaptation Displacement

 and Beam Me Up, Scotty!

 .
-See also Complaining about Shows You Don't Watch
+See also Praising Shows You Don't Watch

 , where people, well, do exactly that

 .
 Some of these can also be well-known for historical controversy